 Greenhouse gas emissions

-Can you, as my manufacturing partner, help reduce the scope 3 emissions produced by the manufacturing of my products?
+Can you, as my manufacturing partner, help me reduce certain categories of scope 3 emissions?

 What is Flex’s roadmap to lowering its emissions?